How to Build a Marketing Budget for a Small Business

 3. Perform an industry and competitor analysis

 If you’ve put together a business plan before, you probably know a bit (or a lot) about the industry you’re in and the competition out there.
 When you’re building your marketing budget, you’ll want to take a look at both of these aspects, too.
+Utilizing a business plan template can streamline this process and ensure you cover all necessary details.

 When you analyze your industry, you will find out how your customers shop, where they live, what they’re looking for in a brand and product, their income, and more.
 You can also see marketing spends based on needs.